 Option 1: Each Member agency will begin paying their respective "percentage share" from the position date of hire.
+(This is the funding option chosen by the subcommittee)

 Option 2: Authorize one-time use from undesignated reserves to fund the first year from the position date of hire.
 Each Member agency will begin paying their respective "percentage share" after year one.